Mean: A calculation of adding up all of the numbers in a set field and dividing the result by how many numbers were on the list.

 |Sands Heritage Ltd.||2018 ONS ASHE Leisure sector||2018 ONS ASHE Leisure & Theme park Attendants sub-sector|

-The mean gender bonus gap for Sands Heritage Ltd. is relatively large at 67.63%.
-However, when the difference is analysed in terms of cash amounts rather than percentage terms, the figure is comparatively small, at £159.79.
-This together with a median gender bonus gap of 0%, we believe is reflecting our existing policy of not paying large bonuses to individual members of staff.
+The mean gender bonus gap and the median gender bonus gap for Sands Heritage Ltd. are relatively large at 22.1% and 53.7% respectively (compared to the previous year result of 67.6% and 0% respectively).
+However, when looked at in terms of cash amounts rather than percentage terms, the figures involved are comparatively small, at £37.71 - mean and £103.89 - median respectively, reflecting our existing policy of not paying large bonuses to individual members of staff.

-The proportion of men at Sands Heritage Ltd. who received a bonus in the 12 months up to 5 April 2018 was 16%, while for women this was 13.5%.
-This reflects the higher proportion of men in the management and technical engineering roles that, under our current policy, attract a performance bonus.
+The proportion of men at Sands Heritage Ltd. who received a bonus in the 12 months up to 5 April 2019 was 6.29%, while for women this was 4% (compared to 16% and 13.5% respectively in our 2018 report).
+This result would go some way to explain the increase in our median result.
+This has been due to the reduced number of bonus payments made in the year up to April 2019 (16) compared to those paid in the previous year (43).
+This result also reflects the higher proportion of men in the management and technical roles that, under our current policy, attract a performance bonus.

-What is Sands Heritage Ltd. doing to address its gender pay gap?
+What is Sands Heritage Ltd. doing to ensure its gender pay gap remains favourable?

 While Sands Heritage Ltd.'s gender pay gap compares favourably with that of organisations both across the whole UK economy and within the leisure sector, this is not a subject about which Sands Heritage Ltd. is complacent, and it is committed to doing everything that it can to reduce the gap.
 However, Sands Heritage Ltd. also recognises that its scope to act is limited in some areas - it has, for example, no direct control over the subjects that individuals choose to study or the career choices that they make.

-- Creating an evidence base: To identify any barriers to gender equality and inform priorities for action, in 2018 Sands Heritage Ltd. introduced equal opportunities monitoring (includes gender) to understand:
+- Creating an evidence base: To identify any barriers to gender equality and inform priorities for action, in 2019 Sands Heritage Ltd. Continued to apply and review its equal opportunities monitoring (including gender) to understand:

 - the proportions of men and women applying for and obtaining promotions;